AbwegigDev/SimpleVanish/README.md

 <h3>Description</h3>

 <h2>Functions</h2>
-You can vanish player easily
+You can vanish players easily

 <h2>Commands</h2>
 The commands are very simple: